 - "National History Education Clearinghouse", the best site for most recent news and ideas for teaching and learning history.

 Prof. Fischer is the Project Director for the Colorado Academy of History, a three year grant from the United States Department of Education's Teaching American History grant program.
 This program links the UNC History Program with Greeley/Weld County District 6, Montezuma/Cortez School District, Park R-3 School District (Estes Park), Adams-12 School District (Commerce City), Sierra Blanca School District and the Frenchman R-3 School district.
 The purpose of the program is to provide professional development opportunities in American history for history teachers in those districts.

 The father of four children in high school and college, Prof. Fischer spends much of his time attending sporting and cultural events.
 Feel free to drop by his office to discuss history, politics, sports, the outdoors or anything else that is on your mind.

-During Fall 2013, Professor Fischer is teaching the following courses.
+During Spring 2014, Professor Fischer is teaching the following courses.
 Printable syllabi are available below:

 - HIST 400: Teaching History in the Secondary Curriculum | Syllabus

 Prof. Fischer’s usual course offerings include: